 Assessing When Students are Reflecting

-Reflection is addressed in the use of critical/creative-thinking processes and under the Thinking section of the Achievement Chart 2.
+Reflection is addressed in the use of critical/creative-thinking processes and under the Thinking section of the Achievement Chart (Ontario Ministry of Education, 2015a).
 This component of the inquiry process requires students to frequently reflect on their learning and determine steps for improvement.

 To assess how students are learning and to provide feedback, educators can have students submit a reflection at the end of each stage of the inquiry process, making connections back to the learning in Health and Physical Education.
 For example, students could write a blog post or have a mini-conference with the educator to share their learning related to the Health and Physical Education curriculum expectations.
 Students could also identify challenges they might be experiencing and the strategies they can use related to their challenges.